Dhidhdhoo: Educational Institutions

+The Ministry of Higher Education, Labour, and Skills Development (MOHE) has announced that the Junior College in Dhidhdhoo is expected to be completed by 2025, with plans to begin educational programs soon after.
+The project, undertaken by the Maldives Transport and Contracting Company (MTCC), is reported to be 90% complete and will include specialized facilities to support a range of academic and vocational programs.
+The campus will feature advanced laboratories, workshops for vocational training, multipurpose spaces, classrooms, an ICT laboratory, and an auditorium.
+Additional areas will be designated for administrative services, student support, meeting rooms, study rooms, a library, and a staff room.

 History

 Historically, the island was uninhabited and was under the administration of Utheemu Gadhuvaru, a royal house in Utheemu.
 The island was inhabited around the 19th century when the people of Dhonakulhi left their island to escape from the invasion of pirates from Malabar.

 During the administration of President Mohamed Amin Didi, Dhidhdhoo refused to take part in the 'Uthuru Gadubadu', an uprising of the people of the northern atolls against the Amin Didi regime.

 Geography

 The island is 303.5 km north of the country's capital, Malé.
 The island lies on the north western tip of Thiladhunmathi Atoll and is separated from the Ihavandhippolhu Atoll by the deep Gallandhoo Kandu channel.

 Demography

 Governance

 Dhidhdhoo Council is the local government body responsible for the governance of the island Dhidhdhoo.
 The council was created in 2011, with the enactment of the Decentralization Bill, which saw the introduction of local governance to the country.